-Foundations are often used to create a separation between legal ownership and beneficial ownership of assets (Stichting AdministratieKantooor STAK, Foundation Administrative Office), for example to safeguard continuity in family owned businesses.
+Foundations are often used to create a separation between legal ownership and beneficial ownership of assets (Stichting AdministratieKantoor STAK, or Trust Office Foundation), for example to safeguard continuity in family owned businesses.

 Governance and supervision of legal entities

 With effect from 01 July 2021 the Governance and Supervision of Legal Entities Act (Wet bestuur en toezicht rechtspersonen) applies for all the (above-mentioned) legal entities.
 This Act is mainly a response to the call for measures to improve the quality of governance and supervision in the semi-public sector.
 With this Act the rules that already applied for directors and supervisory directors of BVs and NVs will now also apply for the other legal forms with legal personality.